RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 [^ Top of page](#)
 Our final step is to configure the Business Application Studio (BAS) which is the development environment for the FrontEnd.
 Here, our browser applications will be implemented later on.

-To get started, open the [Business Application Studio](https://uni-passau-sb-tdd.eu10cf.applicationstudio.cloud.sap/).
+To get started, open the [Business Application Studio](https://uni-passau-sb-tdd.eu10cf.applicationstudio.cloud.sap/index.html).
+If asked, select *msgsystems-sci.accounts.ondemand.com* for signing in.
 Once the BAS has opened, you'll have to *Create Dev Space*: Select the name *Fiori* and the application type *SAP Fiori* and click on *Create Dev Space*.
-Your Dev Space will automatically be started - this takes some minutes.
+Your Dev Space will automatically be started - this may take some minutes.
 Meanwhile you can store a browser bookmark for the BAS.
 Once it's *running*, open the Dev Space.

 ### 5. Connecting BAS with the ABAP Environment
 [^ Top of page](#)
 Now we'll have to connect the BAS with Cloud Foundry in order to use OData services from the BackEnd in our FrontEnd app.
 Therefore, open [BAS](https://uni-passau-sb-tdd.eu10cf.applicationstudio.cloud.sap/index.html) again via your browser bookmark.

-Click on *Terminal* > *New Terminal...* in the toolbar and type `cf login --sso` into the opened editor.
+Click on the *hamburger menu* in the top left corner and select *Terminal* > *New Terminal...*.
+Type `cf login --sso` into the opened editor and confirm via *Enter*.
 Paste the API endpoint `https://api.cf.eu10-004.hana.ondemand.com` and confirm via Enter.
 You'll get a link in order to retrieve a temporary passcode for logging in - open this URL from the BAS Terminal via `Ctrl + Click` and enter `msgsystems-sci-platform` as origin key.
 You will get a passcode afterwards (but might have to login again with user and password).

 Copy this passcode, paste it back into the BAS Terminal and click `Enter`.
 You won't see that the passcode was pasted, the input field will remain empty.
 Just be confident of yourself and press `Enter` anyways!
 You should get a green *OK* message in the Terminal and are finally good to go.